Kimberly J. Parker

 Chattrelle has four years of experience in both the mental health and substance abuse fields.
 She recently served with the United Way’s Another Chance Program, where she served as a case manager, working with Veterans to obtain employment and housing.
 In her spare time, she enjoys reading, journaling, and traveling to any city that has a local beach.
 Chattrelle joins the OAC staff in January of 2019.

 Brenna grew up in North Carolina and attended Elon University where she studied music education and Spanish.
-She received her Masters of Divinity from Candler School of Theology at Emory University in 2016.
+She received her Masters of Divinity (MDiv) from Candler School of Theology at Emory University in 2016.
 Brenna is a United Methodist clergyperson on the path toward full ordination as a Deacon.

 Brenna previously completed internships with Gateway Center and Action Ministries to learn about the issue of homelessness in Atlanta.
 She is passionate about many issues of social justice, and is involved in anti-death penalty efforts in Georgia.
 Outside of her justice work, Brenna writes poetry, enjoys running and yoga, and cuddles with her 2 cats, Beyonce and Seffie.
 She joined the OAC staff in July of 2016.

 Wellspring Nonprofit Resource, Inc.

 For inquiries or information regarding development, please contact: